The Jackalope [Fearsome Critter/Cryptid]

 Tax included.

-They can range in size from your run of the mill rabbit to around the size of a horse! – Arizonan Jackalope where often depicted much larger and being rode by cowboys! -
+They can range in size from your run-of-the-mill rabbit to around the size of a horse!

-in 1986 a jackalope was also given to president Reagan
+[in 1986 a mounted jackalope was gifted to president Reagan.]

 Sticker Art by @Samkalensky (yo thats me!) - Part of Fearsome Critters & Cryptids collection, weather resistant 4" sticker or full page 8.5x11 Mounted print.
 Check my shop & follow @samkalensky for many more!